takayamaekawa/takayamaekawa/README.md

 ## Hi there 👋
-I am plugin/mod developer mainly for minecraft.
+~~I am plugin/mod developer mainly for minecraft.~~
+Not, i am doing practice for my enjoyable programming!
+Always interesting about programming, and running it right away.
+This is what I'm good at.

+## Learn now
 I am learning `scala`, `c++`.
 Visit my repository for [learning](https://github.com/bella2391/Learning.git)!
 Before: